jschirrmacher/netvis/README.md

 ## Change log

+### V4.1
+- Changed handling of language specific texts.
+Instead of supplying them with the data, they are now in the responsibility of the caller und need to be given as another (optional) parameter to the `Network` constructor

 ### V4.0
 - Breaking change: New format of JSON file.
 Instead of using a separate `links` section in the JSON file, the links of a node are placed in an attribute of the node.
 See chapter [Structure of network data](#stucture-of-network-data)